z0on/AFS-analysis-with-moments/momens_scripts_README.txt

 # extracting likelihoods and parameter numbers for AIC:
 cut -f 2,3,4,5 -d " " mmods.res >likes

-# use R script deltaAIC_multimodels.R to find best-fitting model.
+# use R script AFS-analysis-with-moments/multimodel_inference/deltaAIC_multimodels.R to find best-fitting model.
 # then, using model ID number that the R script will identify as best-fitting model:
 # - examine the model's graphic output (*.pdf of actual and modeled SFS, and *.png of the model graph)
 # - grep fitted model parameters and their SDs from *.mom files